 We became a Foundation Trust in 2006 because we believed our hospital and the services we provide could be improved with greater involvement from our patients, staff, local communities and organisations.

 It allows us to be more responsive to the needs and wishes of local communities.
 We are firmly part of the NHS but are free from central government control, and manage our own budget and shape our services to meet the needs of the communities we serve.

-Working together means we can improve care and services to improve the lives of people who live locally and further afield.
+Our Council of Governors represents the views of our patients, staff, local people and organisations.
+Working together means we can improve care and services to benefit the lives of people who live locally and further afield.

-- to the specific needs of our community and our patients, whether they live near King’s or come from further afield
+- to the specific needs of our community and our patients, whether they live near the Trust or come from further afield.

 - to identify which services are most important to patients.